 Strelitzia nicolai

-Strelitzia nicolai is remarkable, decorative foliage plant with exotic large, upright, banana-like leaves and extraordinary flowers.
-The leaves of Strelitzia nicolai are fewer but larger than the reginae types.
-Strelitzia nicolai is native to subtropical areas of South Africa, where it grows as an evergreen perennial on rocky grassland, coastal scrub and along sunny river banks.
-Strelitzia nicolai makes for a great houseplant and can be used outdoors during warmer periods as well.
-It grows striking blue and white flowers, nestled within broad its grey/green leaves.
-These long-lasting flowers usually appear 3 to 5 years after germination.
-Because of its height, Strelitzia nicolai is commonly known as Giant Bird of Paradise.
-Other internationally used common names for Strelitzia are: Bird of Paradise; Ave del paraíso; Strelitzia; Paradiesvogelblume; Strelitzie; Bird of Paradise Flower; Bird's Tongue Flower; Crane Flower.
-Evanthia has Strelitzia nicolai starting material available all year round, as seed and young plants from seed.
-Growing plugs from Strelitzia seeds can be quite challenging.
-Evanthia has tons of experience and is happy to do the work for you.
+Strelitzia nicolai is a striking, decorative foliage plant with exotic, upright, banana-like leaves and extraordinary flowers.
+Strelitzia nicolai produces fewer leaves than S. reginae, but they are significantly larger.
+Strelitzia nicolai is originally a perennial plant from subtropical regions of South Africa.
+There, it grows in rocky grasslands, coastal scrub, and along sunny riverbanks.
+Strelitzia nicolai makes an excellent houseplant and can be placed outdoors during warmer periods.
+The plant produces striking blue/white flowers, nestled within its broad, grey-green leaves.
+Under the right conditions, these flowers appear 3 to 5 years after the seeds germinate.
+Strelitzia nicolai is also known as the Bird of Paradise plant.
+Other internationally used names for Strelitzia nicolai include: Giant Bird of Paradise; Bird of Paradise; Ave del paraíso; Strelitzia; Paradiesvogelblume; Strelitzie; Bird of Paradise Flower; Bird's Tongue Flower; Crane Flower.
+Evanthia has Strelitzia nicolai starting material available year-round, as seeds and young plants from seed.
+Growing plugs from Strelitzia seeds can be quite a challenge.
+Evanthia has extensive experience and is happy to do the work for you.
 For a quick and easy start, order Strelitzia young plants.
 Ask our team for the Strelitzia cultivation manual for commercial production.
-Check out all Strelitzias in the Evanthia range
+View all Strelitzias in the Evanthia assortment.

 Properties